 Position an expandable tool, such as a split disc, approximately 2 inches (51 mm) inside the stator, and expand it tightly and squarely on the I.D.
 Attach a lifting device to the lifting eye of the tool, and raise the assembly approximately 1 inch (25 mm) off the work surface.
-Take care not to damage the stator end turns.

-The upper motor housing (14) must be heated with a torch to expand it enough for the stator to be removed.
+The upper motor housing (14) must be heated with a torch to expand them enough for the stator to be removed.
 Apply heat evenly to the outside of the motor housing; excessive heat is not required.
 When the motor housing is sufficiently heated, use a soft-faced mallet to rap alternate edges of the motor housing, and "walk" the stator out.
 Continue this process until the stator clears the motor housing.